Frequently Asked QuestionsFrequently Asked Questions on Submitting Written and/or Oral Comments on Proposed Regulations.

 A. An open public comment period is the period within which anyone can submit public comments on a proposed regulation.

-Every Notice of Proposed Rulemaking (Notice) for the California Department of Education (CDE), State Board of Education (SBE), and the State Superintendent of Public Instruction (SSPI) is published in the California Regulatory Notice Register (Register) (Outside Source).
-You have 45 days from the date the Notice is published in the Register to submit your written comments via email, fax, or regular mail to the Regulations Coordinator.
+Every Notice of Proposed Rulemaking (Notice) for the California Department of Education (CDE), State Board of Education (SBE), and the State Superintendent of Public Instruction (SSPI) is published in the California Regulatory Notice Register (Register).
+You have minimum of 45 days from the date the Notice is published in the Register to submit your written comments via email, fax, or regular mail to the Regulations Coordinator.

-The publication date of the Notice can also be found at the top of CDE’s Notice, underneath the title of the regulation, or directly to the right of the Notice listed on the CDE’s Proposed Rulemaking & Regulations Page.
-The Notice also specifies when the opportunity to comment in writing on the initial proposed rulemaking action ends.
+The publication date of the Notice can also be found at the top of CDE’s Notice, underneath the title of the regulation, or directly to the right of the Notice listed on the CDE’s Proposed Rulemaking & Regulations web page.
+The Notice also specifies when the public comment period on the proposed rulemaking action ends.

 Q. Where and to whom do I submit written comments on proposed regulations?

 A. Written comments are only accepted and reviewed by CDE staff during an open public comment period.
-All written comments can be submitted to the Regulations Coordinator by regular mail at 1430 N Street, Room 5319, Sacramento, California, 95814; or by fax at (916) 319-0155; or by e-mail at firstname.lastname@example.org.
+All written comments can be submitted to the Regulations Coordinator by: regular mail at 1430 N Street, Room 5319, Sacramento, California, 95814; or by fax at (916) 322-2549; or by email at email@example.com.

-Modifications to initial rulemaking actions (e.g., 15-Day Notice, Second 15-Day Notice, Third 15-Day Notice, etc.) are also listed on the CDE's Web site.
-The 15-Day Notices provide the public with information as to when the public comment period begins and ends and specifies where and to whom the comments must be directed (email@example.com).
+Modifications to initial rulemaking actions (e.g., 15-Day Notice, Second 15-Day Notice, Third 15-Day Notice, etc.) are also listed on the CDE's website.
+The 15-Day Notices provide the public with information as to when the public comment period begins and ends and specifies where and to whom the comments must be directed.

 Q. How and where can I submit oral comments?

-If you would like to attend a public hearing on a specific proposed rulemaking action, please visit the CDE’s Proposed Rulemaking & Regulations Web page and view the appropriate Notice for the date, time, and location of the public hearing.
+If you would like to attend a public hearing on a specific proposed rulemaking action, please visit the CDE’s Proposed Rulemaking & Regulations web page and view the appropriate Notice for the date, time, and location of the public hearing.
 If video conferencing is available, the information to access the meeting will be provided in the Notice.

 Q. Can I make an oral presentation at the State Board meeting on a regulation up for action or adoption?